-A facility licensed as a Hospital as required by law that satisfies our accreditation requirements and is approved by us.
+A facility licensed as a Hospital as required by law that must satisfy our accreditation requirements and be approved by us.
 The term Hospital does not include a Provider, or that part of a Provider, used mainly for: 1.
 Nursing care